-Results can easily be visualized and downloaded in CSV format and a simulation report is available in PDF
+Results can be easily visualized and downloaded in CSV format and a simulation PDF report is available as well

 Easy to Use

-Well-designed wizard that step-by-step guides through the setup and run of the simulation
+Well-designed wizard (user interface) that step-by-step guides the user through the setup and running of the simulation

 Neutropenia is a condition in which neutrophils are below normal levels.
 It is a common side effect in cancer patients treated with chemotherapy and is associated with an increased risk of getting serious infections.
-Chemotherapy-induced neutropenia is of primary concern for both drug developers and clinicians as, to prevent its occurrence, chemotherapy doses may be lowered or delayed, possibly compromising treatment outcomes (Lustberg 2012).
+Chemotherapy-induced neutropenia is of primary concern for both drug developers and clinicians, as in order to prevent its occurrence, chemotherapy doses may be lowered or delayed, possibly compromising treatment outcomes (Lustberg 2012).